Particular/EndToEnd/src/PerformanceTests/readme.md

 # Connection strings

-All of these need a correct connection string.
+All of these tests need a correct connection string.
 There is a connection string template file `.connectionstrings.config` at the location of the `readme.md`.
 This already contains a few connection strings to access all services locally expect for Azure Service Bus.

-This template file is copied to two projects during the pre build when they do not exist yet.
-These files are NOT stored in the repository and are ignored.
-You can safely edit these and store your own connection strings.
+This file needs to be copied one level above the repository folder, as this is the location from where the host projects link to.
+This was your custom values are not stored in the repository folder itself and your data cannot be accidentally committed.
+Another benefit is that you can easilly execute `git clean -xfd`.

 # Run it locally